-- Standardized Patients are compensated bi-weekly.
-Please refer to the Bi-Weekly Payroll Schedule, on page 5. - If you are employed (or become employed) in another department at U of T and are paid according to the monthly payroll schedule, your monthly pay schedule overrides the bi-weekly pay schedule.
-The bi-weekly deadlines and pay dates will not apply to you and you may be paid at a later date for the work that you do (sometimes up to several weeks).
-Please advise the SPP if you are employed in another area as there are implications for overtime if the employee exceeds 44 hours/week total. - The rate of pay for a project is provided in the recruitment email. - Contact the Recruiter who booked you or the Project Manager if you have questions about your rate of pay. - After a training or simulation session, the SP Trainer or Project Manager will submit your hours to the SPP Payroll and Finance Assistant, who handles payroll. - If you have questions about how many hours you worked, contact the Project Manager. - Every two weeks, the SPP Payroll Assistant submits your hours to U of T Payroll for processing. - Your pay will be made by direct deposit. - You will receive an email giving you a specific breakdown of your pay, which you can compare with your own records. - For information on the pay deposit schedule, or issues with your direct deposit, or any changes to your personal or banking information, contact the SPP Payroll and Administrative Assistant.
+- Standardized Patients are compensated bi-weekly, by direct deposit.
+Please refer to the Bi-Weekly Payroll Schedule, on page 5. - If you are employed (or become employed) in another department at the University of Toronto and are paid according to the monthly payroll schedule, your monthly pay schedule overrides the bi-weekly pay schedule.
+The bi-weekly payroll deadlines and pay dates will not apply to you and you may be paid later (at the end of next month) for the work that you do.
+Please advise the SPP if you are employed in another area as there are implications for overtime if you exceed 44 hours/week total. - All details of a project, including the rate of pay, are provided in the recruitment email. - If you have questions about your hours or rate of pay, contact the Project Manager (listed in the project recruitment email). - After a training or simulation session, the SP Trainer or Project Manager will submit your hours worked to the SPP Payroll Assistant, to process payroll. - Every two weeks, the SPP Payroll Assistant uploads your hours to U of T Payroll for processing. - At the end of each pay period, you will receive an email providing a breakdown of your pay, which you can compare with your own records. - Please send changes to your address or banking information (void cheque/direct deposit form) to the SPP Payroll and Administrative Assistant.